What All Nurses Need to Know About Pregnant and Postpartum Patients

 "Terrific medical information for nurses!" - Kerri, RN in California

-LEARNING OUTCOME AND OBJECTIVES: Upon completion of this continuing education course, you will be able to identify the normal changes, possible complications, and implications for care for the pregnant and postpartum patient.
+LEARNING OUTCOME AND OBJECTIVES: Upon completion of this continuing education course, you will be able to identify the possible complications and implications for care for the pregnant and postpartum patient.
 Specific learning objectives to address potential knowledge gaps include:

-- Identify signs and symptoms indicating possible pregnancy complications.
+- Identify urgent maternal warning signs indicating possible pregnancy complications.

-- Summarize relevant patient teaching offered to patients with gestational diabetes.
+- Summarize potential impacts due to gestational diabetes.

-- Name the complications that can arise when amniotic membranes rupture prematurely.
+- Name the risk factors that can contribute to amniotic membrane rupture.

 - Discuss issues related to preterm labor and birth.